Dividendxmr/zarebot/README.md

 # zarebot

-A Simple discord bot written in python utilizing the zare api
+A Simple discord bot written in python3 utilizing the zare api

 You must change the attack channel in the bot.py and also the token etc etc